€57,48 €47,50 excl. VAT

 Clinical features

-Absence/reduction of melanocytes results in various degrees of white spotting, from tiny white spots up to completely white animals.
+Absence/reduction of melanocytes results in various degrees of white spotting, including tiny white spots, large white spots and even complete white animals in for example the boxer.

 Additional information